 Good birth stories are powerful.
-Hearing a mother's experience - how she felt, what helped her feel strong, the way she was loved and listened to - it's more than comfort.
+Hearing a mother's experience - how she felt, what helped her feel strong, the way they were loved and listened to - it's more than comfort.
 It's a model to copy.

-Learning from women's first-hand experience gifts you confidence for your birth, and when you also have a story to share, you can pay that forward in turn.
+Learning from first-hand experience gifts you confidence for your birth.
+And when you also have a story to share, you can pay that forward in turn.

-As for how to use this site...head to our huge library and dive in.
+As for how to use this site.....head over to our library and dive in.
 A scroll's ok.
-But better still, get yourself a cup of tea and have a proper 'meeting' with the mothers sharing their stories there.
+But better still, get yourself a cup of tea and have a proper 'meeting' with the people sharing their stories there.
 In amongst the tales you'll find some tips from me - pearls and pointers about what all women need, wherever their birth journey takes them.

-Besides our inspiring library, there's the tell me a good birth story Facebook page to explore and for further encouragement, my book.
-How to Have a Baby is packed with the kind of practical mother-gathered guidance women need to know, providing a clear path to having a really positive birth experience yourself.
+For further encouragement, my book How to Have a Baby is packed with practical guidance, and will help provide a clear path to you having a positive birth experience yourself.

 Buy a copy, for yourself or a friend, and you’ll be supporting our site and helping our community to grow.

 'Absolutely loved this book.
 Very informative and full of no-nonsense, real and realistic advice about giving birth.
 A fantastic resource for preparing for a positive birth experience, whatever kind of birth you have.
 On top of that, it is a beautiful book with gorgeous imagery.
 A joy to read.'
 Noobug, Amazon Customer